EliAndrewC/l7r/setting/budgets.md

 | Domain servants, supplies, and the daimyo's direct administrative staff (outside the ministry budgets) | ~1,400 |  |
 | **Total mandatory** |  | **~175,200** |

 Math note: the 6 provincial governors pass up ~141,000 koku, the capital city's own tax base contributes ~25,000, the Yasuki Taka tariff system at the capital city gates contributes ~30,000, mining royalties contribute ~20,000, and other domain-level revenue contributes ~30,000 - bringing total throughput to ~246,000.
 Of this, ~48,200 flows up to Hida Kisada and the Imperial center as the Reiji's 8% land-output kick-ups (reduced from the standard 10% per the Hida-vassal note above); ~43,600 flows up to Hida Kisada and the Imperial center as the Reiji's 8% tariff kick-ups on the domain's ~545,000 koku of imported-goods sales volume; ~32,000 funds the ~800 working capital samurai the daimyo pays (stipends + food + equipment); ~50,000 funds the six domain ministries' overhead budgets; ~1,400 covers minor domain administrative overhead.
 Daimyo Isao is left with **~71,000 koku of discretionary income** - the daimyo's "tax-farming cut," substantially higher than a provincial governor's ~10,000 and a county magistrate's ~1,000.
 This figure varies widely across domains depending on trade volume, tariff structure (Hida-vassal vs standard), domain wealth, and military pressures: wealthy maritime trade or large clan-capital domains run substantially higher; frontier or war-recovering domains run substantially lower.
 The Reiji's ~71,000 sits *above* the ~58,000 typical median because of its Hida-vassal status, which lets it stop levying the 2% family-daimyo kick-up layer (Hida Kisada holds both the Hida family and Crab clan daimyo titles, so there is no separate family daimyo to pay).
 The two halves of that layer behave very differently, because land tax is captive and tariffs are not.
-On **land** - peasants cannot relocate to a cheaper jurisdiction - the Reiji simply keep the 2% (~12,000 koku/year), and *that* is what lifts the cut ~12,500 above the median.
+On **land** - peasants cannot relocate to a cheaper jurisdiction - the Reiji simply keep the 2% (~12,000 koku/year), and *that* is what lifts the cut to ~71,000, above the ~58,000 typical median.
 On **tariffs** they cannot: the Reiji border three Minor Clans, whose domains carry neither family nor clan kick-ups and therefore far lower gate tariffs, and the resulting competition forces the Reiji to hold their own gate tariff near ~13% rather than the ~15% standard - so the absorbed tariff 2% (~10,900 koku/year) is handed to merchants as a lower rate rather than pocketed, showing up as ~10,900 of *lower throughput* instead of a bigger cut.
 Most ruling-family vassal houses face no such neighbor and simply keep their tariff at ~15%, pocketing that ~10,900 - so a typical one runs nearer ~81,000, and the Reiji's tariff restraint is a locally-compelled choice to sit below its ruling-family peers.
 (Separately, the ~300 working samurai the Empire pays while they serve in Imperial posts also free up stipend money for the daimyo's cut, but that applies to *every* domain and is already built into the ~58,000 median.)

 #### Gift income